 state the general nature of the business to be transacted at the meeting;

-if a special resolution is to be proposed at the meeting – set out the wording of the resolution and state that it is proposed as a special resolution;

-include the information in clause 4.16;

-include a form for the appointment of a Proxy which has been approved by the Board for the purpose; and
+include a form for the appointment of a Proxy which has been approved by the Board for the purpose;

-specify that notice of a proxy must be given to the Institute at least 24 hours before the meeting starts, by delivery to the Institute at its registered address or at another address (including an electronic address) specified in the notice of the meeting.
+specify that notice of a proxy must be given to the Institute at least 48 hours before the meeting starts, by delivery to the Institute at its registered address or at another address (including an electronic address) specified in the notice of the meeting; and

-No question requiring a vote of the Members may be brought forward at a general meeting unless notice of the proposed resolution has been given in accordance with this clause 4.6.

-Timing of notice

-Members must be given 21 days’ notice of a general meeting unless:

-in the case of an Annual General Meeting, all the Members entitled to attend and vote agree beforehand; and
+comply with the Corporations Act.

-in the case of any other general meeting, if Members with at least 95 per cent of the votes that may be cast at the meeting agree beforehand.
+In the case of a general meeting, notice must be given to:

-A general meeting cannot be called with fewer than 21 days’ notice if it is of a kind where a resolution will be moved to remove a Director or auditor, despite sub- clause 4.7.1.
+each Member entitled to vote at the meeting;

+each Director; and

+the auditor of the Institute.

+An accidental failure to send a notice of general meeting (include a proxy appointment form) to any Member or the non-receipt of a notice (or form) by any Member does not invalidate the proceedings or any resolution passed at the general meeting.

+Right to attend meetings

+Each Director, Member and any auditor of the Institute is entitled to attend any meetings of Members.

+Members may introduce visitors to be present while the public business of the Institute is being transacted.
+Visitors may not address the meeting unless they are invited to do so by the chairperson.

 Chairperson of general meetings

-6.6The National President is the chairperson at every general meeting.
+The chairperson of Directors' meetings, in accordance with clause 6.6, will be the chairperson at every general meeting of Members.

-If 6.6there is no National President or the National President is not present within 15 minutes after the time appointed for the holding of the general meeting or the National President is unwilling to act as chairperson for all or part of the meeting, the following, in order of precedence, is the chairperson unless unable or unwilling to do so:
+If a chairperson cannot be appointed or elected (as applicable) under clause 6.6, the following, in order of precedence, is the chairperson at the general meeting unless unable or unwilling to do so:

-the National President Elect;

-a Director chosen by a majority of the Directors present; C the only Director present; or
+a Director chosen by a Majority of the Members present; or

-a Member chosen by a majority of the Members present.
+a Member chosen by a Majority of the Members present.

 No business will be discussed or transacted at any general meeting while the chair is vacant except the election of a chairperson.